GREAT PROFESSIONAL LEARNING SHOULD BE...

 Teachers crave authentic and meaningful feedback.
 They also love to learn from and with each other.
 Too often, peer observations in schools are unwieldy–requiring complex charts and coverage systems.
 What if it was manageable?
 What if teachers had a set of protocols and skills so it felt meaningful and safe?
-That’s what collegial coaching is all about!
+That’s what collegial collaboration is all about!

 It can be so powerful to see strategies in action with your own students!
 Demonstration lessons give teachers the chance to watch a strategy in action and then reflect deeply about it afterwards.
 Over and over, teachers share that this is one of the most impactful professional learning experiences they’ve had.

 When a teacher has a specific goal and is ready for highly specific and supportive feedback, you can’t beat one-on-one coaching.
 This strategy is best used with teachers who crave it and are open and eager to learn.

 Sometimes it makes sense to support teachers and students remotely through an online platform.
 This might take the form of a book study, small group planning sessions, coaching, a live workshop, or an online course.
 Key principles of great learning still apply.
 It must be purposeful, practical, dynamic, and interactive!